McIntosh Memorial Library

 The McIntosh Memorial Library recognizes that full, confidential, and unrestricted access to information is essential for patrons to exercise their rights as citizens.
-The Library believes that reading, listening, and viewing are individual, private matters.
+Reading, listening, and viewing are individual, private matters.
 While anyone is free to select or reject materials for themselves or their own minor children, the freedom of others to read or inquire cannot be restricted.

 The Library strives to maintain materials representing all sides of an issue in a neutral, unbiased manner.
-Selection of materials by the Library does not mean endorsement of the contents of views expressed in those materials.
-The existence of a particular viewpoint in the collection is a reflection of the Library’s policy of intellectual freedom not an endorsement of that particular point of view.
+Selection of materials does not mean endorsement of views expressed in those materials.
+The existence of a particular viewpoint in the collection is a reflection of the library’s policy of intellectual freedom, not an endorsement of that particular point of view.

-The Library patron is an important part of the selection process.
-An individual request from a patron for a title is usually honored if the request conforms to the guidelines outlined in this policy statement.
+The library patron is an important part of the selection process.
+Requests from patrons are considered when making material selections if the request conforms to the guidelines outlined in this policy statement.

-The Library does not stand in loco parentis or in place of a parent.
+The Library does not stand in place of a parent.
 Parents and guardians, not the Library, have the responsibility of guiding and directing the reading, listening, and viewing choices of their own minor children.
 Selection of adult collection materials will not be inhibited by the possibility that the items may be utilized by minors.